jakejosh6751/Seasonal-Sales-Patterns-Analysis/README.md

 - Electronics spike in November and December.
 - Furniture peaks in December.
 - School & Office Supplies rise in September.
-- Frozen Food leads across most seasons.
+- Frozen Food dominates most seasons.

 ## Recommendations to Boost Sales
 - Stock Cosmetic & Skincare, Electronics, and Furniture by October.